bachya/aiowatttime/README.md

 ## Retry Logic

 By default, `aiowatttime` will handle expired access tokens for you.
-When a token expires, the library will attempt 3 iterations:
+When a token expires, the library will attempt the following sequence 3 times:

 * Request a new token
 * Pause for 1 second (to be respectful of the API rate limiting)